 There is a very clear and distinct difference between nationalist and patriot.
 Whereas a nationalist will put their own country first at the expense of others, a patriot is someone who feels respect and admiration for their own country.
 A means of demonstrating that respect is by going out to vote.
 It’s the very minimum, but at this point in our story it’s becoming increasingly critical (see Saving Democracy).
 The future needs people to care, and care immediately about who’s running things and how.

-Thankfully, it does look like more people are getting involved for these upcoming midterm elections, with a record number of registered voters!
-Seeing the increased passion and political interest, I do have hope that things will change.
+Thankfully, it does look like more people are getting involved for the upcoming midterms, with a record number of registered voters!
+Seeing the increased passion and political interest, gives me hope that things can still change.

-While the US Democrats aren’t environmentally minded as a whole, I really want them to flip the houses (win a majority in Congress & Senate).
+While the US Democrats aren’t environmentally-minded as a whole, I still really want to see them flip both houses (win a majority in Congress & Senate).
 If they won’t start putting forth more progressive legislation, at the very least they can put a curb to some of the madness coming from this current administration.
 Fingers crossed!🤞

 To My American Readers🇺🇸🇺🇸🇺🇸

 Thank you so much for going out to 🗳️VOTE during the midterms and encouraging as many people as you can to do the same!!